diarmidmackenzie/aframe-game-tutorial/lessons/Lesson3.md

 - `Box3` and collision detection, including finding and fixing various problems that can arise.
 - `pause` and `play` on parts of an A-Frame `scene`

-We've also learned how to use version control (using Git and GitHub Desktop) to keep track of our source code as it evolves.
+We've also learned how to use version control (using Git and GitHub Desktop) to keep track of our source code as it evolves, including checking in changes, branching and merging.